-I ordered the rug online for $100 (!).
-But of course, when ordering online you sometimes are taking chances because you can’t always see the full details of the piece.
+I ordered the rug online for $100.
+But of course, when ordering online you are sometimes taking chances because you can’t always see the full details of the piece.
 I was very happy with the rug when it arrived, though it had a larger weave than I was expecting.
-I also knew that it was a very plain rug, so when ordering it I already knew I planned on painting it.
-I headed to Royal Design Studio’s website to look around and found a really fun border stencil that I thought would look great on my new rug.
+It was a very plain rug, so when ordering it I already knew I planned on painting it.
+I headed to the Royal Design Studio’s website to look around and found a really fun border stencil that I thought would look great on the new rug.

 I chose the Taj Tile Border stencil and the matching Taj Tile Indian Stencil, which I used in the corners.

-It took me about 25 minutes to paint both short ends of my rug, but it was a super simple process, which I’ll share with you!
+It took about 25 minutes to paint both short ends of the rug, but it was a super simple process, which I’ll share with you!

-NOTE: One thing that I did not do was measure my rug and stencil pieces, which I would recommend doing if you have a smaller weave rug.
+NOTE: One thing that I did not do was measure my rug and stencil pieces.
+I would recommend doing so if you have a smaller weave rug.
 I ended up having to fudge one portion of the stencil because it ended before reaching the next corner, but I didn’t have enough space to put a full flower.
-Because the rug weave is so large some of the stencil detail gets lost and no one but me can notice the error!
+Because the rug weave is so large some of the stencil detail gets lost and no one but me will ever notice the error!

-I started in a corner with the corner piece of the stencil.
-I taped it into place with masking tape.
+Starting in a corner with the corner piece of the stencil, tape it into place with masking tape.

-Using regular white acrylic paint (though an upholstery paint or chalky finish paint would work as well), I used a large Royal Design Studio stencil brush and stippled (just a straight up and down motion over the entire stencil) on the paint.
-I made sure to saturate the rug.
+Using regular white acrylic paint (though an upholstery paint or chalky finish paint would work as well), use a large stencil brush and stipple (just a straight up and down motion over the entire stencil) on the paint.
+Make sure to saturate the rug.

-I then lifted that off and taped the stencil border in place, lining it up with the lines I just made and again stippled on the paint.
+Lift the stencil off and tape the stencil border in place, lining it up with the lines just made.
+Again stipple on the paint.

-I posted a picture on Facebook of the finished piece and everyone agreed that I shouldn’t paint the two long sides, so in just 25 minutes I had a gorgeous, custom rug!
+I posted a picture on Facebook of the finished piece and everyone agreed that I shouldn’t paint the two long sides, so in just 25 minutes I had a gorgeous, custom DIY Stencil rug!